-Before installing your monitoring script into the appropriate LogicModule, you'll first want to test it out to make sure it's behaving as designed.
-For an External Script this is straightforward, as you'll typically develop and test directly on a Collector host by directly calling the appropriate interpreter for your script language.
+Before installing your monitoring script into the appropriate LogicModule, you’ll first want to test it to make sure it’s behaving as designed.
+For an external script, this is straightforward, as you’ll typically develop and test directly on a Collector host by directly calling the appropriate interpreter for your script language.

-For Embedded Groovy or Embedded PowerShell scripts, you can develop and test your scripts directly within LogicMonitor using the Collector Debug facility.
-Although you can do so with our built-in tools, we strongly recommend augmenting these by installing the LogicMonitor Script Debug Helper extension for the Google Chrome browser.
-Either way, you can author and debug your Groovy and PowerShell scripts on-the-fly using the !groovy and !posh debug commands.
+For embedded Groovy or PowerShell scripts, you can develop and test your scripts directly within LogicMonitor using the Collector Debug Facility.
+Although you can comprehensively debug with this built-in tool, we strongly recommend augmenting it with the LogicMonitor Script Debug Helper extension for the Google Chrome browser.

-Either of these commands will launch a textarea in which you can write script code, iteratively test your code by submitting it to the Collector's Groovy/PowerShell script interpreter, and then view its output.
+Either of these commands will launch a text area in which you can write script code, iteratively test your code by submitting it to the Collector’s Groovy/PowerShell script interpreter, and view its output.

-Note that when using the Collector Debug scripting facility, you'll need to hard-code any variables based on device properties.
-For example if you mean for a script to dynamically get the hostname against which it should run, you'd use
+If running a Collector version that is numbered lower than 28.300, you’ll need to hard-code any variables based on device properties.
+For example, if you intend for a script to dynamically get the hostname against which it should run, you’d use:

 hostname = hostProps.get("system.hostname");